Chaco War: First Paraguayan offensive

 Fortín Boquerón was the first target of the Paraguayan offensive.
 The Boquerón compound was guarded by 619 Bolivian troops and resisted a 22-day siege by a 5,000-man Paraguayan force.
 An additional 2,500 Bolivians attempted to relieve the siege from the southwest but were beaten back by 2,200 Paraguayans, who defended the accesses to the siege area.
 A few Bolivian units managed to enter Fortín Boquerón with supplies, and the Bolivian Air Force dropped food and ammunition to the besieged soldiers.
 Having begun on 9 September, the siege ended when Fortín Boquerón finally fell on 29 September 1932.

 After the fall of Fortín Boquerón, the Paraguayans continued their offensive and executed a pincer movement, which forced some of the Bolivians to surrender.
 The Paraguayans had expected to lay a new siege on Fortín Arce, the most advanced Bolivian outpost in the Chaco, but when they got there, they found it in ruins.
-The 4,000 Bolivians who were defending Arce had retreated to the southeast to Fortín Alihuatá and Saveedra.
+The 4,000 Bolivians who were defending Arce had retreated to the southeast to Fortín Alihuatá and Saavedra.